 Where will you ride most often?

-On the other hand, if you live in a mountainous area where the trails are rough and rocky, you’ll likely want to look at longer travel full-suspension trail or enduro models.
+On the other hand, if you live in a mountainous area where the trails are rough and rocky, you’ll likely want to look at longer travel full-suspension trail or enduro bikes.
 Later, we’ll talk about how much suspension travel is right for the type of riding you want to do.

 How else will you be using the bike?